Why side sleeping boosts your sleep health

 Be more well-rested and alert

 When sleep apnea causes breathing to stop, the brain springs into action, causing an arousal (or awakening) which kickstarts the act of breathing once again.
-This natural instinct interrupts deep restorative sleep, causing people to wake up or enter lighter sleep.
+This natural instinct interrupts sleep, causing people to wake up or enter lighter sleep.
 Usually this happens without the sleeper realizing it.
 This can happen dozens or even hundreds of times per night.
 As a result, the quality of sleep can really suffer, although most of the time the sleeper is unaware of the cause.

 Sweeter dreams for everyone